fraveira/petition-website/readme.md

 # Online petition

-Users can log in, register, update their profiles, and provide their signature, change their signature, and view a list of other supporters by theirlocation.
+Users can log in, register, update their profiles, and provide their signature, change their signature, and view a list of other supporters by their location.

 ## Technologies used